00Lyun00/Charybdis-Nano-Buildlog/Buildlog/README.md

 ![column pins](Images/19.jpg)

-charybdis_left.overlay : Here I found column-gpios.
+charybdis_left.overlay : Here I found col-gpios.
 This told me where to wire the columns.
 One small issue I had was that this config was written for the 3x6 Charybdis Mini, but I was making a 3x5 Charybdis Nano.
 So there was one excess column pin that wasn't used on my keyboard, and I didn't know which one it was.
 To solve this problem, I just wired column 2 and tested which column it was on the keyboard to find out whether column 1 or 6 was unused.